 As soon as possible, head to the dry cleaner and point out and identify the stain to your professional cleaner.

 If you are using a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the kit's cleaning bag.

 How to Remove Salad Dressing Stains from Carpet

 Act as soon as possible to remove the stain.
 It won't get any better on its own!
 Lift as much of the salad dressing solids as possible away from the fibers using a dull knife.
 Do not rub because it will only push the dressing deeper into the carpet and make the stain larger.

 Sprinkle the stain with cornstarch, baking soda, or talcum powder to absorb the oil.
 Use a soft bristle brush to work the powder into the carpet.
 Allow the absorbing powder to sit on the stain for at least fifteen minutes.

 Mix one tablespoon of hand dish washing detergent in two cups hot water.
 Add one tablespoon household ammonia.
 Blot the stain with a sponge or soft bristled brush dipped in the cleaning solution then with a dry paper towel until the stain is removed.

 Be sure to "rinse" the area with a cloth dipped in plain water to remove any soapy residue that will actually attract more soil.
 Repeat the cleaning steps until no more stain remains.

 The same cleaning techniques and products recommended for carpet can be used to remove salad dressing stains from upholstery.
-If you use the wet cleaning steps, be careful not to over wet the fabric because excess moisture in the cushions can cause a problem.
+If you use the wet cleaning steps, be careful not to over wet the fabric because excess moisture in the cushions can cause a problem with mildew.

 If the upholstery is silk or vintage, sprinkle with cornstarch and call a professional before attempting to remove the stain.